garfieldbanks/MonsterSanctuaryMods/README.md

 - Donate any monster/egg without needing to encounter it (cannot donate your last monster with swimming, improved flying, or Bard)
 ### MyTweaks
 - Unlimited gold and unlimited item use.
+- Doors and sliders are initially open.
+The two doors necessary to trap the champion monster in the underworld can still be toggled open & closed.
+Everything else can only be opened (if installed mid playthrough), not closed.
+So feel free to interact with every switch you see to see if it triggers any events.
+Most of the time it will just do nothing because the door is already open.
+- Blob key is no longer necessary to interact with blob locks.
+You can still visit and duel Old Buran but it is no longer required.

 ## Credits
 I used the monster sanctuary mods of [Eradev](https://github.com/Eradev) and [EvaisaDev](https://github.com/EvaisaDev) as examples.
 Thank you!